 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Ulnar nerve entrapment can occur at your elbow or wrist.
+Ulnar nerve entrapment typically occurs at your elbow or wrist.
 Types include:

 Advertisement

-Ganglion cysts are noncancerous fluid-filled sacs that form near your wrist joint.
-These cysts cause up to 40% of Guyon’s canal syndrome.
-Another 45% of Guyon’s canal syndrome diagnoses occur for no apparent reason (idiopathic).
+Ganglion cysts cause up to 2 in 5 cases of Guyon’s canal syndrome.
+They’re noncancerous fluid-filled sacs that form near your wrist joint.
+Sometimes, healthcare providers can’t find the cause of this syndrome (idiopathic).
 Less commonly, cysts can also cause pressure on the ulnar nerve within your elbow.

-Other causes of ulnar nerve entrapment and damage include:
+Other causes of ulnar nerve compression and damage include:

-Ulnar nerve entrapment affects more men than women.
-People who do jobs or activities that require a lot of elbow or wrist pressure or stretching are most at risk, such as:
+You’re at increased risk of ulnar nerve entrapment if you do jobs or activities that require a lot of elbow or wrist pressure or stretching.
+For example, it can develop in:

-Your healthcare provider may perform several tests during your physical exam to evaluate your symptoms.
-These tests seem simple, but they help your healthcare provider assess finger and hand strength.
-They include:
+Your healthcare provider may do several tests during a physical exam to evaluate your symptoms.
+These tests may seem simple, but they help your provider assess finger and hand strength.
+Your provider may recommend other tests to confirm the diagnosis.

 These tests can confirm or rule out ulnar nerve entrapment: